NimaBoscarino/tech-ethics-notes/lesson-plan.md

 Small group discussions:

 - Provide each group with a selection of readings on a particular topic
+- Let groups search for articles and do some independent research
 - Give the groups some time to read through the readings, have small discussions, and make mind maps
 - Have the groups highlight interesting bits
 - Agree/Disagree with the ideas presented?